jf-carvalho/tagz/README.md

 ## Installation

 There are two methods of installation available.
-You can download the js and css files and attach to your project ou use npm:
+You can download the js and css files and attach to your project or use npm:

     npm i tagz.js
 or use unpkg CDN: